-Use of Technology: Software used: Adobe Creative Suite with Photoshop & Illustrator (as well as other free and experimental applications found on the web and mobile) Students will need a portable media system for storing and backing up their work (dropbox (offered via CUNY), google drive, one-drive are online / cloud options as well as a flash drive or external drive works well) Students are responsible for their files and maintaining them.
+Use of Technology: Software used: Adobe Creative Suite with Photoshop & Illustrator (as well as other free and experimental applications found on the web and mobile) Students will need a portable media system for storing and backing up their work (I will provide a google drive link for our class).
+Students are responsible for their files and maintaining them.
 The professor will offer several suggestions and resources to help keep your data safe.